felixge/node-delayed-stream/Readme.md

 Emits and clears all events that have been buffered up so far.
 This does not resume the underlaying source, use `delayedStream.resume()` instead.

+## License

+delayed-stream is licensed under the MIT license.